Soul Tracks - Tracking the World's Greatest Soul Music

 Angela Clemmons

-Though the masses never became familiar with her voice, other singers knew a good thing when they heard it, and Clemmons, who married and later performed as Angela Clemmons-Patrick, established a solid career as a backing vocalist for such stars as Celine Dion, Cyndi Lauper, Donald Fagan (of Steely Dan), Jewel, Vanessa Williams and George Benson.
+Though the masses never became familiar Angela Clemmons, other singers knew a good thing when they heard it, and she (both using her maiden name as well as her married name Angela Clemmons-Patrick), established a solid career as a backing vocalist for such stars as Celine Dion, Cyndi Lauper, Donald Fagan (of Steely Dan), Jewel, Vanessa Williams and George Benson.
 She also performed in the Elton John/Tim Rice Broadway play Aida.

 by Chris Rizik